 4) Secure feedback

 When you show employees you’re listening to their thoughts, ideas, and concerns, they’ll feel heard and be more motivated in their respective roles.
 But, it isn’t enough just to collect feedback.
-You need to act on it as well.

 5) Provide growth opportunities

-Offering these opportunities is a key part of the employee experience.
-The more your workforce knows they can advance their careers and gain new expertise, the more likely they are to regularly engage with colleagues — and remain at your business.
+The more your workforce knows they can advance their careers and learn new skills, the more likely they are to regularly engage with colleagues — and remain at your business.

 6) Focus on company culture